tnauckunas/sempre-health-qa-support-log/manual-tests/joystick_visual_integration.md

 - Input devices must be tested for *visual feedback accuracy*, not just connection
 - Debug panels = powerful tools to simulate edge-case interactions
-- Assistive tech must be tested like medical-grade devices — no signal loss tolerated
+- Assistive tech must be tested like medical-grade devices and no signal loss tolerated
 - Sensor input → animation feedback loop is **core** to patient trust

 ---